-Vantis net sales decreased due to declines in the average selling price of both SPLDs and CPLDs.
-These decreases were partially offset by increases in unit shipments of both CPLDs and SPLDs.
+Vantis net sales decreased slightly due to declines in the average selling price of both SPLDs and CPLDs caused by increased competition.
+These decreases were partially offset by increased customer demand which led to increases in unit shipments of both CPLDs and SPLDs.